 2018 Harley-Davidson Heritage Classic

-One of the new-for-2018 Softails, the Heritage Classic tourer is available in 107ci or 114ci and comes with standard cruise control and ABS, a new detachable windscreen, lockable, sealed, water-resistant saddlebags, taller suspension, more load capacity and a 5-gallon tank.
+The tourer among the new-for-2018 Softails, the Heritage Classic is available in 107ci or 114ci and comes with standard cruise control and ABS, a new detachable windscreen, lockable, sealed, water-resistant saddlebags, taller suspension, more load capacity and a 5-gallon tank.
 MSRP starts at $18,999.

 2018 Harley-Davidson Low Rider